lilstarhunter/sql-challenge/README.md

 ---

-#### Part 1: Design tables to hold CSVs and import into PostgreSQL database for future queries
+## Part 1: Design tables to hold CSVs and import into PostgreSQL database for future queries
-Workflow:
+Workflow: *See PH_schema.sql for SQL code*
 1. Create database in PostgreSQL
 2. Create six tables
     - department: information on company departments